n0va-bot/ytmndd/README.md

 this scraper will download the gif and mp3 from a ytmnd and write a file embedding these things in addition to zoom text (if any).

 The downloaded files cannot be loaded from a `file://` url.
 In order to view these files, put them online or run a local server.
 For example, `python -m http.server` from the directory and got to [http://localhost:8000/](http://localhost:8000/).
-If you host them somewhere, remember to include `ytmnd.js` in the same directory.

 options
 -------